dannyphan2000/pwa-kit/packages/extension-base/README.md

 # Installation

 ```
-> npm install @salesforce/extension-sample<br/>
+> npm install @salesforce/extension-base<br/>
 > Downloading npm package... <br/>
-> Installing extention... <br/>
+> Installing extension... <br/>
 > Finished. <br/>
 > Congratulations!
 The Sample extension was successfully installed!
-Please visit https://www.npmjs.com/package/@salesforce/extension-sample for more information on how to use this extension.
+Please visit https://www.npmjs.com/package/@salesforce/extension-base for more information on how to use this extension.
 ```

 # Advanced Usage